edgeworx/docs/content/en/docs/guides/deploy-new.md

 the command.
 Additionally a container manifest file will be created and added to the container registry (Docker Hub) so different platforms will know which image to download and start.

-## 5. Make sure your Darcy AI application container is available
+### Make sure your Darcy AI application container is available

-You should have completed the steps in the [Packaging Guide]({{<ref "3-package.md">}}) by now.
-If have not, follow that guide now to package your Darcy AI application.

-In the packaging process you specified a full application container identifier for your Darcy AI application.
+In the packaging process above, you specified a full application container identifier for your Darcy AI application.
 This identifier consists of an organization name followed by a `/` and then a container name followed by a `:` and then a tag.
 As an example, the identifier `darcyai/darcy-ai-explorer:1.0.0` represents an application called `darcy-ai-explorer` with a tag `1.0.0` that is hosted under the Docker Hub organization `darcyai`.

 You will use your container identifier in your application deployment YAML file below.
 Make sure your container images were successfully pushed to Docker Hub at the conclusion of your packaging process.

+## 2. Deploy your app

-## 6. Add your devices to the Darcy Cloud
+### Add your devices to the Darcy Cloud

-### About Darcy Cloud
+#### About Darcy Cloud

 The Darcy Cloud gives you management of all your edge devices and edge applications in one place.
 You can open an SSH shell session on demand, deploy applications, and see the health and status for